Communications in the Isle of Man: Telecoms service providers

-It is also rumoured that various online gaming companies operate their own networks outside of these providers, although they do not resell that service.

 Mobile telephones

 The mobile phone network operated by Manx Telecom has been used by O2 as an environment for developing and testing new products and services prior to wider rollout.
 In December 2001, the company became the first telecommunications operator in Europe to launch a live 3G network.
 In November 2005, the company became the first in Europe to offer its customers an HSDPA (3.5G) service.